 The many uses of drone technology

-But it is not just commercial organisations that are using drones to their advantage.
-The technology has been adopted by conservation groups to monitor and protect endangered species, such as the one-horned rhino.
+It has been adopted by conservation groups to monitor and protect endangered species, such as the one-horned rhino.

 The evolution of the drone from a machine that causes destruction to one that builds better societies is now almost complete.